CSFA-CN/.github/profile/README.md

-## Computer Science For All (CSFA)

-我们立足于教育现状，致力于向更多的中、高等教育学生以及更广泛的大众传递正确且实用的计算机科学知识。
+## CompFuture

+*Computing for the Future era.*

+We write introductory books, host contests, and maintain a community for next-generation Computer Science students.